xqmoo8/operating-cost-optimization/README.md

-This work is used for optimizing the operating cost of MVDC shipboard.
+This work is used for optimizing the operating cost of MVDC shipboard power system.
+Especially, it can solve the problem in normal and failure mode.